janaagaard75/desert-walk-solitaire/README.md

 ## To Do

 * Remove the possibility to rearrange the aces, since there now is an undo feature.
 This should simplify the code a bit.
-* Animating the cards when the cards are delt.
+* Animate the cards when they are delt.
 * Game lost screen.
 * Game won screen.
   * Some kind of reward for winning.
 Could be showing a fast replay of all the moves.
 Also see below.